ParticulaCode/GoCubeUnityPlugin/README.md

 ### GoCube Connection

-We have created scripts for you that handle the connection lifecycle of a GoCube on iOS and Android.
+We have created scripts for you that handle the connection of a GoCube on iOS and Android.
 The first scene we need to create is the GoCubeConnectionScene.
 Most of the time, this is the scene that should pop up when you first start the app.

 Start by choosing File -> New Scene, and save it as `GoCubeConnectionScene`.
-All you need to do is locate the `GoCubeConnection` prefab that is in the `/Particula/Prefabs` directory in your project.
+All you need to do is locate the `GoCubeConnection` prefab that is in the `Assets/Particula/Prefabs` directory in your project.
 Drag the prefab into the scene.

-*Note* The `Next Scene` is a string of the name of the scene that you want Unity to load after the GoCubeConnectionScene is done.
+*Note* - The `Next Scene` is a string of the name of the scene that you want Unity to load after the GoCubeConnectionScene is done.
 It will proceed to the scene after it connects to GoCube.

 ### Using GoCube Objects